hust-linyi/MedISeg/README.md

 ## Model Zoo

+- Since our Google space is very limited, here we only provide a part of the weight links.

+- In each 5-fold cross-validation, here we only release a weight with a higher performance.

+- The full weights can be downloaded [here](https://github.com/hust-linyi/MedISeg)

 Training weights on ISIC 2018:

 Dataset  | Baseline | Method | Recall (%) | Percision (%) |  Dice (%) |  IoU (%) | Weight